Looking to buy Bitcoin in Canada? We cover some of the best apps and sites for buying Bitcoin below.

 While you can’t move your coins to an external wallet after purchasing them on Wealthsimple Crypto, they are held in cold storage by Gemini Trust which is a regulated custodian.

-Fees: 1.5% trading fee.
+Fees: 1.5% to 2% trading fee.
 Deposits and withdrawals are free.

 Promotion: New clients get a $50 bonus after funding and trading $150 in crypto.